 - They recognized and affirmed their godly heritage.
 “We are building a temple that was built many years ago.” (v.11b)

 - They knew they were involved in a God-appointed work.
 The God of heaven is in charge. (v12)

 - They appealed for a full search of the written evidence.
 They encouraged all to search out the facts for themselves.
-The Bereans were commended for such action (Acts 17:11).
+In the New Testament, the Bereans were commended for such action when they searched the Scriptures for written evidence that Paul was preaching Biblical truth (Acts 17:11).

 Darius did find the scroll with the official record of the original permission granted by King Cyrus (Ezra 6:2-5).

 King Darius orders Tattenai and Shethar-Bozenai and officials to mind their own business, back off, and no longer meddle or interfere with this work.

 Ezra 6:6-7 6 “Now therefore, Tattenai, governor of the province beyond the River, Shethar-bozenai and your colleagues, the officials of the provinces beyond the River, keep away from there.
 7 “Leave this work on the house of God alone; let the governor of the Jews and the elders of the Jews rebuild this house of God on its site.

 Not only does Darius tell these intruders to leave Zerubbabel and the Temple project alone, but he tells them to financially support the work with the taxes from their provinces and sponsor the project by offering whatever is needed.

 Darius ends his edict with a strong reminder that no one is to alter or tamper with the interpretation of its terms.
 If they do, a beam would be pulled from their home and used to construct a gallows for them to be hanged upon!

 (Impaling criminals on gallows was the earlier Persian form of Roman crucifixion).